-Each application must be accompanied by a letter of institutional support from the president or provost or equivalent indicating commitment to the program and certifying that this is the sole application submitted by this institution in response to this RFA.
+Each application must be accompanied by a letter of institutional support from the president or provost or equivalent indicating commitment to the program.
 Furthermore, the letter should indicate support of the facility for activities not related to cancer research.
 An additional letter should be submitted by the person to whom the facility director reports, ensuring that the facility will be operated in a superior fashion and discussing how this will be ascertained.